-- Globally, influenza activity remained low, with the exception of some tropical countries in the Americas and some Pacific Islands. - Human infection with Avian Influenza: As of October 30 2014, a total of 455 laboratory-confirmed cases of human infection with an avian influenza A (H7N9) virus were reported in China (as well as in Taiwan, Hong Kong and Malaysia) including 176 deaths.
+- Globally, influenza activity was low, with the exception of some Pacific Islands. - Human infection with Avian Influenza: As of November 20 2014, a total of 458 laboratory-confirmed cases of human infection with an avian influenza A (H7N9) virus were reported in China (as well as in Taiwan, Hong Kong and Malaysia) including 177 deaths.
 The majority of cases have presented with severe acute illness, rapidly progressing to severe pneumonia.
 Most human cases have reported a history of exposure to poultry or live bird markets.
-There is currently no evidence of sustained human-to-human transmission of H7N9. - Novel Influenza A virus: A total of 3 H3N2v cases have been reported so far in 2014 in the United States. - Other Respiratory Viruses: - MERS-CoV: From April 2012 to October 31 2014, 885 laboratory-confirmed cases of MERS-CoV have been reported from 23 countries.
+There is currently no evidence of sustained human-to-human transmission of H7N9. - Novel Influenza A virus: A total of 3 H3N2v cases have been reported so far in 2014 in the United States. - Other Respiratory Viruses: - MERS-CoV: From April 2012 to November 20 2014, 909 laboratory-confirmed cases of MERS-CoV have been reported from 23 countries.
 All cases have either occurred in the Middle East or have a direct link to a primary case infected in the Middle East.
-Among the 885 cases, 319 were fatal.
+Among the 909 cases, 331 were fatal.
 Investigations to identify the source of infection and routes of exposure are still ongoing.
 The number of MERS-CoV cases in September and October 2014 has been slightly higher than in July and August 2014.
 This pattern was also observed previously.
-The majority of MERS-CoV cases are reported from the Arabian Peninsula, in particular from Saudi Arabia, and all cases have epidemiological links to this outbreak epicentre. - EV-D68: In the United States, from mid-August to October 31 2014, a total of 1,105 people in 47 states and the District of Columbia have been confirmed to have respiratory illness caused by EV-D68.
+The majority of MERS-CoV cases are reported from the Arabian Peninsula, in particular from Saudi Arabia, and all cases have epidemiological links to this outbreak epicentre. - EV-D68: In the United States, from mid-August to November 20 2014, a total of 1,121 people in 47 states and the District of Columbia have been confirmed to have respiratory illness caused by EV-D68.
 The majority of cases this year have been among children.
 Many of the children had asthma or a history of wheezing.
 Enteroviruses commonly circulate in summer and fall.
-EV-D68 is not a reportable disease in Canada and laboratory testing for EV-D68 is not routinely performed (but is available upon request); consequently, cases are likely underdetected and under-reported.
-As of October 16 2014, 150 confirmed cases of EV-D68 have been reported in Canada recently, these specimens were collected between August and October 2014.
+EV-D68 is not a reportable disease in Canada and laboratory testing for EV-D68 is not routinely performed (but is available upon request); consequently, cases are likely under-detected and under-reported.
+As of November 4 2014, 214 confirmed cases of EV-D68 have been reported in Canada recently, these specimens were collected between August and October 2014.
 A link between paralysis and EV-D68 is currently being investigated.